LarkspurCA/androidweardocs/demand.rst

     PendingIntent demandPendingIntent =
         PendingIntent.getActivity(this, 0, demandIntent, 0);

-3. Optionally, create a RemoteInput object to hold a voice reply from the wearable device.
+3. Create a RemoteInput object to hold a voice reply from the wearable device.
 A voice request or response is a common action for a user because of the small size of the wearable UI.

   .. code-block:: java